 San Francisco Heritage

-San Francisco Heritage is a nonprofit, member supported organization with a mission to preserve and enhance San Francisco's unique historic architectural and cultural identity through advocacy, education and outreach.
+San Francisco Heritage is a nonprofit, member supported organization with a mission to preserve and enhance San Francisco's unique historic architectural and cultural identity.

-Home to the offices of San Francisco Heritage, the Haas-Lilienthal House is a spectacular Victorian style Queen Anne built in 1886.
-A National Treasure and City Landmark, it is the only single family residence of this era open to the public as a house museum in San Francisco.
+The Haas-Lilienthal House is a spectacular Queen Anne Victorian house museum built in 1886.
+A National Treasure, it is the only single family residence of the period open to the public in San Francisco.
+The H-L House is home to the offices of San Francisco Heritage.